usmanomer1/FutTeamBuilder/README.md

 **Note:** The application securely stores user credentials and team data in JSON format within flat files.
 Personal teams and their statuses are stored within each user's profile (`users.json`), while community teams are stored in a separate repository (`community_teams.json`) accessible to all users.

+## Phase 4: Task 2

+### Event Log Sample
+===== Application Event Log =====
+Fri Nov 29 11:02:59 PST 2024
+Team usmans11 created with formation 433
+Fri Nov 29 11:02:59 PST 2024
+player added to team: mbappe
+Fri Nov 29 11:02:59 PST 2024
+player added to team: benzema
+Fri Nov 29 11:02:59 PST 2024
+player added to team: valverde
+Fri Nov 29 11:02:59 PST 2024
+player added to team: camavinga
+Fri Nov 29 11:02:59 PST 2024
+player added to team: rodrygo
+Fri Nov 29 11:02:59 PST 2024
+player added to team: vinicius jr
+Fri Nov 29 11:02:59 PST 2024
+player added to team: ,endy
+Fri Nov 29 11:02:59 PST 2024
+player added to team: rudiger
+Fri Nov 29 11:02:59 PST 2024
+player added to team: militao
+Fri Nov 29 11:02:59 PST 2024
+player added to team: carvajal
+Fri Nov 29 11:02:59 PST 2024
+player added to team: courois
+Fri Nov 29 11:02:59 PST 2024
+Team usmasn 11 created with formation 4231
+Fri Nov 29 11:02:59 PST 2024
+player added to team: usmankayani
+Fri Nov 29 11:02:59 PST 2024
+player added to team: benzema
+Fri Nov 29 11:02:59 PST 2024
+player added to team: valverde
+Fri Nov 29 11:02:59 PST 2024
+player added to team: rodrygo
+Fri Nov 29 11:02:59 PST 2024
+player added to team: mbappe
+Fri Nov 29 11:02:59 PST 2024
+player added to team: mendy
+Fri Nov 29 11:02:59 PST 2024
+player added to team: carvajal
+Fri Nov 29 11:02:59 PST 2024
+player added to team: rudiger
+Fri Nov 29 11:02:59 PST 2024
+player added to team: militao
+Fri Nov 29 11:02:59 PST 2024
+player added to team: ramos
+Fri Nov 29 11:02:59 PST 2024
+player added to team: courtois
+Fri Nov 29 11:02:59 PST 2024
+team added to community: usmans11
+===== End of Event Log =====

 ---
+## Phase 4: Task 3
+Upon reviewing the design presented in my UML class diagram, I identified several areas where refactoring could enhance the application's architecture and maintainability.

+One significant refactoring I would undertake is introducing interfaces for key components such as UserManager, TeamRepository, and EventLog.
+Currently, these classes are tightly coupled to their concrete implementations, which limits flexibility and testability.
+By defining interfaces like IUserManager, ITeamRepository, and IEventLog, and having the existing classes implement these interfaces, the application would adhere to the Dependency Inversion Principle.
+This change allows higher-level modules to depend on abstractions rather than concrete implementations, facilitating easier mocking and stubbing during unit testing.
+It also enhances the application's extensibility, making it straightforward to swap out or modify components without affecting dependent code.

+Additionally, I would consider refactoring the persistence layer by introducing a PersistenceHandler interface implemented by JsonReader and JsonWriter.
+This abstraction decouples the persistence mechanism from the rest of the application, allowing for different storage strategies (e.g., switching from JSON files to a database) without altering the core logic.
+This approach adheres to the Open/Closed Principle, ensuring the system is open for extension but closed for modification.

+Moreover, simplifying the entry point of the application by moving the main method into the FootballTeamBuilderApp class could enhance clarity.
+Eliminating the separate Main class reduces unnecessary complexity and makes it more intuitive for developers to locate the application's starting point.

+These refactorings aim to improve the overall design by promoting modularity, enhancing testability, and adhering to SOLID principles.
+Implementing these changes would result in a more maintainable and flexible codebase, better prepared for future enhancements and scaling requirements.